fmay/cc-js-intro-6-funcs-objs-maps/.guides/sections.md

 layout: 2-panels-tree

 ---
-*How am I supposed to find out what parameters a 3rd party API expects?*,  you may ask.
+*How am I supposed to find out what arguments a 3rd party API expects?*,  you may ask.

 The short answer is "Google it".
 Any API worth its salt comes with documentation.